-On the evening of January 27, 2011 Egypt-a population of 80 million, including 23 million Internet users [41]-vanished from the Internet.
-The Egyptian government ordered a complete Internet shutdown amidst popular anti-government protests calling for the resignation of Egyptian President Hosni Mubarak.
-The order followed reports on the previous day (25 January) of blocked access to Twitter [24], although an Egyptian government official denied blocking any social media web sites [48].
-In addition to mainstream media reporting of traffic disruption [49], several commercial Internet measurement companies posted technical data analyses on their blogs [16, 32, 50].
+Index Terms-Outages, Connectivity Disruption, Censorship, Darknet, Network Telescope, Internet Background Radiation ordered a complete Internet shutdown amidst popular antigovernment protests calling for the resignation of Egyptian President Hosni Mubarak.
+The order followed reports on the previous day (25 January) of blocked access to Twitter [31], although an Egyptian government official denied blocking any social media web sites [60].
+In addition to mainstream media reporting of traffic disruption [61], several commercial Internet measurement companies posted technical data analyses on their blogs [20], [41], [62].
 The heavy-handed attempt to block communications in the country did not quell the protests, and may have even increased the number of people in the streets; protests intensified and continued even after Internet connectivity was restored five days later.
 Under political pressure from inside and outside Egypt, President Hosni Mubarak resigned, turning command over to the military on February 11.